 Evidence suggests that it is Lieutenant Geard, The medal ribbon and the Service Chevrons correspond with the details in his record.

 The Warrant Officer Class 1 – Conductor

-In Feb 1919 I identified five Warrant Officers Class 1 (Conductor) in the NZAOC.
+In Feb 1919 there were five known Warrant Officers Class 1 (Conductor) in the NZAOC.

 - 8/2287 WO1 (Conductor) Edward Cullen Little.
 WO1 (Cdr) Little was a clerk with State Fire Insurance when he enlisted with the Wellington Infantry on 9 August 1914.
 Deploying to Samoa from 15 Aug 1915 to 22 March 1915.
 Re mustering into the Otago Regiment, he deployed to the Middle East on 17 April 1915.
 Wounded at Gallipoli and evacuated to Egypt, Little transferred in the NZAOC in Feb 1916.
 Remaining in the Middle East until March 1917 when Little was transferred to France.
 Serving in France, Little was promoted to Warrant Officer Class 1 (Conductor) and transferred back to the Middle East for service with the NZ Mounted Rifle Brigade.
 Little was demobilised on 11 Nov 1919.